MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/includes/cli-install-linux-apt.md

 ## Overview

-The `apt` package manager contains an x86_64 package for the Azure CLI that has been tested on the following distributions.
+The `apt` package manager contains x86_64 and ARM64 packages for the Azure CLI that has been tested on the following distributions.
+There is no ARM64 package for Ubuntu 18.04.

 | Distribution | Version |
 |:-------------|:--------|